+Name of Plaintiff,

+Plaintiff,

+CIVIL FILE NO. \\\\\

+RULE 26(f) REPORT (PATENT CASES)

+Name of Defendant,

+Defendant.

-Name of Plaintiff, Plaintiff, CIVIL FILE NO v.
-RULE 26(f) REPORT Name of Defendant, (PATENT CASES) Defendant. • ed below conferred as required by Fed.
+The parties/counsel identified below conferred as required by Fed.
 R. Civ.
-P, and prepared the following report. scheduled for, 20 in Room ce required under Fed.
+P. 26(f) and the Local Rules, on \\\\\, and prepared the following report.

+The initial pretrial conference required under Fed.
 R. Civ.
+P. 16 and LR 16.2 is scheduled for , 20 , bef ore the United States Magistrate e Judge in Ro oom , of the ) U.S. ( Courthou use in , Minnesota.
+The parties [request/do not requ uest] tha at the in itial pre trial confer ence be held by tele ephone e. -

-P. 16 and LR 16.2 is 0, before the United States Magistrate Judge, of the U.S. Courthouse in, do not request] that the initial pretrial conference be (a) Description of the Case.
-(1) Concise factual summary of date(s) of patent(s), and pat of plaintiff's claims, including the patent number(s), entee(s): (2) Concise factual summary of defendant's claims/defenses: (3) Statement of jurisdiction (inc cluding statutory citations): (4) Summary of factual stipulation ons or agreements: (5) Statement of whether a jury trial has been timely demanded by any party: (b) Pleadings. • rocess has been served, all pleadings filed and any adings or add additional parties to the action:
+(a) Description of the Case.

+- (1) Concise factual summary of plaintiff's claims, including the patent number(s), date(s) of patent(s), and patentee(s): - (2) Concise factual summary of defendant's claims/defenses: - (3) Statement of jurisdiction (including statutory citations): - (4) Summary of factual stipulations or agreements: - (5) Statement of whether a jury trial has been timely demanded by any party:

+(b) Pleadings.

+Statement as to whether all process has been served, all pleadings filed and any plan for any party to amend pleadings or add additional parties to the action: